joey3289a8/0801/README.md

 1. Download the project files or clone the git repo
 2. `cd` into the project directory
+3. run `npm install`
+4. run `npm run build`
-3. run `npm run dev`
+5. run `npm run start`
-4. View the project at http://localhost:3000/
+6. View the project at http://localhost:3000/

 ## Running tests